LordAshes/TaleSpire-MacrosPlugin/README.md

 # Macros Plugin (aka LASS with a LAMB)

-This unofficial TaleSpire plugin allows users to create macros which can be launched using a side out menu.
+This unofficial TaleSpire plugin allows users the Lord Ashes Scripting System (LASS) to create macros which can be launched using a side out menu.
 Includes a Lord Ashes Macros Builder (LAMB) which will convert the user macros scripts into the Macros plugin.
 The user can then access the macros using a slide out menu.
-The slide out menu can be made content sensitive so its contents can change based on conditions provided in the macros.
+The slide out menu can be made content sensitive so its contents can change based on conditions provided in the macros (such as selected mini, player, etc).

 ## Change Log